Our Lady of Lourdes, Wanstead: History

-After over 22 years as parish priest Canon Sammon passed away on the 16th September 2022.
+After over 22 years as parish priest Canon Sammon died on 16 September 2022.

 Architecture

 The church was built in the Neo-Gothic style.
 The church exterior is of red brick with cream stone edgings.
 Inside, the plan is that of a nave and two aisles on either side.
 At the back, over the entrance, there is the choir balcony, on which a new organ has been constructed.
 The interior walls are simply whitewashed, excluding the stonework.
 Behind the altar is an elaborate stone gothic altarpiece.